ngl4/TriviaGame/README.md

 ### Reflection:

 The first issue I encountered is to get the timers to work properly.
 When the timer gets to zero, everything will be stored and display answers just like when a "submit" button is clicked.
 I resolved it after taking a short break.
 I place an if statement inside the decrement function and so when time goes to zero, it will execute the stop function and stop running.

+I have also work on a second version of this game, [TriviaGame2](https://ngl4.github.io/TriviaGame2/).
+Instead of asking all the questions simultaneously, It will show one question at a time with a timer for each question.